aashiperun/Interactive-Lab-Hub-1/Lab 2/README.md

 You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
 What each person did should be explicitly documented.
 Make sure the page for the group turn in is linked to your Interactive Lab Hub page.

+## Feedback:
+Runze Zhang
+1. Add a Check in feature after taking their medicines.
+2. Add text on the display to demonstrate if they have checked in.
+3. Add a speaker to Alert the User.

+Hongjiao Zhang
+1. Provide greetings every time they wake up